mindbuttergold/github-actions-reusable-workflows/documentation/check-pr-label/README.md

 ## Usage

-- The workflow must be triggered by a PR event
+- The workflow should be triggered on `pull_request`.

 ### Required Permissions